+).2 Deferred income- Grant Gr oup Comp any

+Dec-21 Dec-20 Dec-21 Dec-20

+N '000 N'000 N '000 N '000

-30. 2.
-Deferred income- Grant Group Company NEPC Grant Dec-21 N' 000 1,000,000 Dec-20 N'000 - Dec-21 N '000 1,000,000 Dec-20 N '000
+NEPC Grant 1,000,000 - 1,000,000 -

-^{} In its drive to promote exportation of goods in Nigeria the Federal Government through the Nigerian Export Promotion Council (NEPC) gives grant to company engaging in exportation of goods to create jobs.
-The amount represents the grant of N1b received during the year from NEPC to build five warehouses for exportation in Lagos, Abuja, Kano and Port Harcourt.
+\ In its drive to promote exportation of goods in Nigeria the Federal Government through the Nigerian Export Promotion Council (NEPC) gives grant to company engaging in exportation of goods to create jobs.
+The amount represents the grant of N1b received during the year from NEPC to build four warehouses for exportation in Lagos, Abuja, Kano and Port Harcourt.
+The grant is interest-free, and it is not is repayable.
 As at the year end, the Group has commenced the clearing of the land in preparation for the building of the warehouses in all the four locations